Skip to Content

 Real obsidian is commonly known as a black-colored, translucent, or opaque stone with very sharp edges and characteristic conchoidal (shell-like) fracture.
 Obsidian was known to ancient people as a hard, sharp, and durable material and used as knife blades, arrows- and spearheads.

 Obsidian’s distinguishing features are confined to its geological formation process.
 Obsidian is a natural glass that formed as a result of rapid lava solidification on the surface.
-Obsidian usually has rhyolitic composition.
+Obsidian usually has a rhyolitic composition.
 It is composed of more than 70 percent silica and is low in volatile content.

 Formation on the surface led to air bubbles trapped in obsidian during solidification.
 The bubbles can be of elongated forms that follow the direction of lava flows.